Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Energy consumption per event hour (kWh/h) or per guest

-• Share of regional/organic-certified products (%)
+• Share of regional and organic-certified products (%)

 Checklist for Hof: Organization and Guests